 The long-term process of institutional development must be supported by a major ongoing awareness campaign at all levels regarding the need for improved groundwater management to achieve the desired understanding, participation and support for long-term transformation.
 This requires that science and applied technology serve to enhance education and outreach programs in order to broaden stakeholder understanding.
 The information sharing should also include other government departments.
-Academic sector to support the other sectors like Agriculture, Local Government, etc. through capacity building and skills training.
+The Academic sector could give support to the other sectors like Agriculture, Local Government, etc. through capacity-building and skills- training programmes.